DevGrow/devgrow.github.io/_posts/2011-02-17-how-to-properly-quote-a-client.markdown

 - web design
 ---

 One problem I used to frequently run into in my earlier days of freelancing was that I'd give a client a quote, start working on the project and halfway through realize that I was charging way too little for way too much work.
 I had vastly underestimated the scale of the project.
-Over the past year, I've been using a technique that is glaringly obvious but often overlooked when determining what to charge a client.<!-- more -->
+Over the past year, I've been using a technique that is glaringly obvious but often overlooked when determining what to charge a client.

 ### Step 1.
 Create An Outline